Ledečko: Etymology

 In the 13th century, the village was called Ledeč.
 The name was derived from the personal name Ledek, meaning "Ledek's (court)".
 From the 15th century, the village was called Ledecko (Ledečsko), which meant that Ledeč was abandoned and then a new village was established in its place.
 From the 19th century, the village was called Ledečko because people thought that the name is a diminutive of Ledeč.

 Geography

 Ledečko is located 25 km southwest of Kutná Hora and 37 km southeast of Prague.
 It lies in the Vlašim Uplands.
 The highest point is at 444 m above sea level.
 The Sázava River flows through the municipality.

 History

 The first written mention of Ledečko is from 1280.
 During its feudal history, the village was alternately part of the Rataje and Talmberk estates.

 Transport

 Ledečko is located on the railway lines Kolín–Ledečko and Zruč nad Sázavou–Čerčany.

 Sights

 The only protected cultural monument in the municipality are terrain remains of an early medieval Slavic gord near Vraník.
 The location was inhabited already in prehistoric times.

 The main landmark of Ledečko is the Chapel of Saint Anne.
 It was built in 1940.

 In popular culture

-The 1403 recreation of the villages of Ledečko and Vraník was featured in Czech role-playing game Kingdom Come: Deliverance.
+A recreation of the villages of Ledečko and Vraník in 1403 was featured in Czech role-playing game Kingdom Come: Deliverance.